-For RAPs to receive Reconciliation Australia's endorsement, they must include the following minimum requirements with respect to their RWG.
+For RAPs to receive Reconciliation Australia's endorsement, they must include the following minimum requirements with respect to their RAP Working Group (RWG).

 Mandatory RAP Working Group requirements for RAP endorsement Reflect Optional to establish a RAP Working Group to oversee development of the RAP.
-Must commit to establishing a RWG as an action within the RAP.
+Must commit to establishing an RWG as an action within the implementation of the RAP.
 Innovate Must establish or have an existing RWG to oversee development of the RAP.
 Must demonstrate how Aboriginal and Torres Strait Islander peoples are represented.
-Must commit to identifying a RAP Champion/s as an action within the RAP.
-Must commit to meet at least four times per year as an action within the RAP.
-Must commit to develop a Terms of Reference as an action within the RAP.
+Must commit to maintaining a RAP Champion/s as an action within the RAP.
+Must commit to meet at least four times per year.
+Must commit to establish a Terms of Reference as an action within the RAP.
 Stretch & Elevate Must have an existing RWG to oversee development of the RAP.
 Must demonstrate how Aboriginal and Torres Strait Islander peoples are represented.
-Must have an identified RAP Champion/s from senior management.
+Must maintain a RAP Champion/s from senior management.
 Must have representation from senior management across different areas of the organisation.
-Must commit to meeting at least four times per year as an action within the RAP.
+Must commit to meet at least four times per year.
 Must commit to reviewing and maintaining a Terms of Reference as an action within the RAP.